apommerening/FrameTreeSelection/README.md

 Y: Cartesian y coordinate of tree location in m

 The following columns give the marking results, i.e. each rater is represented by one column.
 "0" means "not selected" and "1" means "selected".
 The R script entitled KappaEtAl.R includes all calculations related to the analyses descriped in the paper.
 Additionally the R script entitled PlotDataSummary.R gives all calculations that provided the results shown in Table 1 of the publication.
 Comments in the R scripts aid the understanding of the code.
 Questions can be directed to the first author on arne.pommerening@slu.se or arne.pommerening@gmail.com.
+The authors are very keen on cooperation.